lucaguindani/nvim-argocd/README.md

 ## Authentication

 The plugin uses the ArgoCD API for authentication.
-When you first use the plugin, it will prompt you to log in to your ArgoCD instance.
 Your credentials are stored in a local file called `argocd-credentials.json`.

+The plugin will automatically prompt you to login when you first use it.
+You can also manually trigger the login process using `:ArgoLogin`.

+To logout and clear your credentials, use the `:ArgoLogout` command.
+This will remove the stored credentials from the local configuration file.

 > **Important:** Make sure to add `argocd-credentials.json` to your `.gitignore` file to prevent sensitive credentials from being committed to version control.

-To log out and clear your credentials, use the `:ArgoLogout` command.
-This will remove the stored credentials from the local configuration file.

 ## Usage